-The ComBat function adjusts for known batches using an empirical Bayesian framework [2].
+The ComBat function adjusts for known batches using an empirical Bayesian framework [1].
 In order to use the function, you must have a known batch variable in your dataset.

-> batch = pheno\$batch
+batch = pheno\$batch

-Just as with sva, we then need to create a model matrix for the adjustment variables and the variable of interest (cancer status).
-Note that you do not include batch in creating this model matrix - it will be included later in ComBat function.
+Just as with sva, we then need to create a model matrix for the adjustment variables, including the variable of interest.
+Note that you do not include batch in creating this model matrix - it will be included later in the ComBat function.
+In this case there are no other adjustment variables so we simply fit an intercept term.

+'''

-> mod = model.matrix(~as.factor(cancer), data=pheno)
+modcombat = model.matrix(~1, data=pheno)

+'''